dekeract01/wavebench/README.md

 ## Implementations

-I maintain versions in C++, CUDA C++, Fortran, OpenCL C++, Julia, OpenMP C++, MPI C++, MPI Fortran, Python, Python with Numba, and Rust.
-The serial versions provide reference implementations, while the OpenMP, MPI, OpenCL, CUDA, and Numba versions let me compare different ways of parallelising or accelerating the same problem.
+I maintain versions in C++, CUDA C++, Fortran, standard-parallelism Fortran (`do concurrent`), OpenCL C++, Julia, OpenMP C++, MPI C++, MPI Fortran, Python, and Python with Numba, and Rust.
+The serial versions provide reference implementations, while the OpenMP, MPI, OpenCL, CUDA, standard-parallelism, and Numba versions let me compare different ways of parallelising or accelerating the same problem.

+The standard-parallelism Fortran version is the newest addition, and the one I understand least well so far.
+It is just ordinary Fortran with the loops written as `do concurrent`, and the same source compiles to serial, multi-core CPU, or GPU depending only on the compiler flag I pass to `nvfortran` (`-stdpar=multicore` or `-stdpar=gpu`).
+I did not write any CUDA or add any directives for it, so I mostly wanted to see how far the compiler could get on its own.

 All cases use the same numerical problem: